IrenBys/python_server/README.md

 # python_server

-Examples of socket and http server
+Examples of socket and http servers